geneseframework/complexity/what-is-cognitive-complexity.md

 ## Acknowledgements

-I'm not the only one which worked on the *@Complexity* project.
-Many friends or colleagues helped me, and I want to thank all of them for the trust they placed in me and for their contribution to the code of the @genese/complexity module :
+I'm not the only one which worked on the *@Complexity* project: many friends or colleagues helped me, and I want to thank all of them for the trust they placed in me and for their contribution to the code of the @genese/complexity module :

 By alphabetical order :

 * M'hamad Abbas
+* Fabien Brisset
 * Thibault Fischer
 * Cédric Girard
 * Albert Grisvard